Metabyte2710/RGB/home.md

 * [Gigabyte Aorus RGB Fusion 1.0](Gigabyte-RGB-Fusion-1.0)
     * Gigabyte Aorus X370 Gaming 5

+* Gigabyte Aorus RGB Fusion 2.0 (SMBus) (EXPERIMENTAL)
+    * Disabled by default because we don't have appropriate detection code yet, and it has an address conflict that could brick Z390 Aorus boards.
+    * Uncomment DetectRGBFusion2SMBusControllers call in OpenRGB.cpp if you wish to use.
+    * ONLY run this on supported motherboards!!!!!

 * Gigabyte Aorus RGB Fusion 2.0 (USB)
     * Gigabyte X570 Aorus Extreme
     * Gigabyte X570 Aorus Master